 While Lady Kaguya could refine the effects of an ingredient to a high degree, the brews were hardly appetizing – one would pretty much have to force it down like a child pinching his nose at medicine.
 As a result, people were rather unwilling to become test subjects for her various ‘concoctions.’

 However, an experienced chef contained the know-how to counteract and neutralize such strong-tasting ingredients that had been magnified by mana infusion.
 If it was an ingredient that I was familiar with, there were certainly some ways to mask the heavy taste while keeping the properties intact.
 If I hadn’t encountered it yet, then there was still the fun of testing it out to see what I could come up with.
 The path of culinary mastery was a road fraught with countless failures.
-I would just end up eating them in some corner away from others.
-The obvious faults stabbed my tongue as a reminder not to go down that route again.
+I would just end up eating those in some corner away from others.
+The glaring faults stabbed my tongue as a reminder not to go down that route again.

 All-in-all, time seemed to quickly pass by as our minds became enriched by the different experiences each side harbored.
-In addition to my leveling up in the kitchen, I had started getting used to the pressure point activation techniques for powering up the body.
-However, these were mainly designed to give temporary boosts in ability as they would wring one’s body of its reserves at a faster rate.
+In addition to leveling up in the kitchen, I started getting used to the pressure point activation techniques for powering up the body.
+However, these were mainly designed to give temporary boosts in one’s abilities as they would wring the body of its reserves at a faster rate.
 While I couldn’t say that I was quite there yet, it felt good to suddenly be able to match Lau, blow for blow, even though for only short periods at a time.
 Perhaps, I could even stand on equal ground with Eryn.
 That cheap shot that I pulled on her last time couldn’t be counted as a true victory in my mind.

 After I had a few days to myself of experimental cooking, a small form started appearing once again, filled with endless curiosity.